AssistoLab/DropDown/README.md

 dropDown.dataSource = ["Car", "Motorcycle", "Van"]
 ```

-When the user select something, your `selectionAction` is called:
+When the user selects something, your `selectionAction` is called:

 ```swift
 dropDown.selectionAction = { [unowned self] (index, string) in